publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch55/schI/m__us_usc_t15_s2802.md

     (c) __Definition__

-    As used in subsection (b)(2)(C) of this section, the term “an event which is relevant to the franchise relationship and as a result of which termination of the franchise or nonrenewal of the franchise relationship is reasonable” includes events such as—
+    As used in subsection (b)(2)(C), the term “an event which is relevant to the franchise relationship and as a result of which termination of the franchise or nonrenewal of the franchise relationship is reasonable” includes events such as—

         (1) fraud or criminal misconduct by the franchisee relevant to the operation of the marketing premises;